Milo123459/linky/README.md

 Contributions are welcome!
 Whether it is a small documentation change, or a breaking feature, we welcome it!

-*Please note, all contributions are taken under the MIT license*
+*Please note: All contributions are taken under the MIT license*

 ## Contributors ✨

-Please thank all of our contributors, this project wouldn't be possible without you. ♥
+I'm really greatful to of our contributors, this project wouldn't be possible without you. ♥

 <div align="center">
 <table>